Neotys-Labs/neoload-models/neoload-project/doc/v3/population-policy.md

 A population is a group of Virtual User types.
 Select an existing population to test and defines its load policy.
 The simulated load from a population is determined by a duration and a number of Virtual Users.

+:warning: If the project already have a Scenario that define with the same name from NeoLoad, the whole Population will be __replaced__ by the as-code one.

+:warning: When using the [NeoLoad CLI run command](https://github.com/Neotys-Labs/neoload-cli#run-a-test), make sure to add the --scenario option if you don't want to use the NeoLoad Web Custom scenario (10 VUs 5 minutes).

 #### Available settings

 | Name          | Description                                                  | Accept variable   | Required | Since |